 This is something very important to consider, as it takes a lot of challenge out of your quilting project.
 However, the majority of cutting mats – including some of the most expensive cutting mats for quilting – tend to tear your paper material when peeling if off.

 The Nicapa cutting is also considerably thicker than most quilting cutting mats, so it should last you much longer than them, especially the ones in this price range.
-Its price is actually something we are very impressed with, as even the cutting mats that cost twice as much as the Nicapa cutting mat or even more aren’t as good as it in terms of the durability or the glue quality.
+Its price is actually something we are very impressed with, as even the cutting mats that cost twice as much as the Nicapa cutting mat or even more aren’t as good as it in terms of durability or glue quality.

-A couple other impressive features worth a mention are its clarity and the lack of any annoying smell.
+A couple of other impressive features worth a mention are its clarity and the lack of any annoying smell.
 This cutting mat is clear enough to let you see through it so that you’re always on top of the cutting process, and can see the cut clearly.

 Why We Like This Product?